 4. Visit the sauna, especially after the gym

-Going to the sauna has always been popular, but thanks to emerging research pointing towards the health benefits, they’re more accessible and widely used than ever before.
+Going to the sauna has always been popular, but thanks to emerging research pointing toward the health benefits, saunas are more accessible and widely used than ever before.

 5. Apply cold therapy